 - Assign a number to each puzzle set and write it on the back of each piece in the set.

 - Place the pieces of the puzzle in the relevant envelope

-- Take one piece out of each envelope and put it in another envelop, where it would not fit the puzzle.
+- Take one piece out of each envelope and put it in another envelope, where it would not fit the puzzle.
 Repeat until all envelopes have one piece from another set

 - Seal the envelopes